 NEPA identifies growth-inducing effects in the context of indirect effects.
-The indirect effects of a Proposed Action may include growth-inducing effects and other effects related to induced changes in the pattern of land use, population density or growth rate, and related effects on air, water, and other natural systems or ecosystems (40 CFR § 1508(b)).
+The indirect effects of a Proposed Action may include growth-inducing effects and other effects related to induced changes in the pattern of land use, population density, or growth rate; as well as related effects on air, water, and other natural systems or ecosystems (40 CFR 1508(b)).